kevinolega/callcentertrainingtips/6wel/guidelines/faq-students.md

 And that's okay.

-## I'm Worried About The Time Limit
+## I'm Worried About The Time Limit.
+Will Failing To Complete The Exercises Kick Me Out of Your Training?

+No.

-We did specify six weeks for the lessons; however, we would prefer to not implement a finished or not finished policy.
+We did specify six weeks for the lessons; however, we would prefer to NOT implement a finished or not finished policy.

 If you need more time, we will give you more time.